amirrezabsh/Pretrained-Object-Detection-NN-Models-Fine-Tuning-using-RL/README.md

 ## Repository Layout

-- `envionments/threshold_refinement.py` – OpenAI Gym environment that wraps a YOLO detector; actions adjust the confidence threshold and rewards are IoU deltas.
+- `envionments/threshold_refinement.py` – Gymnasium environment that wraps a YOLO
+  detector; actions adjust the confidence threshold and rewards are IoU deltas.
 - `utility/metrics.py` – IoU helper shared between the environment and evaluation.
 - `utility/dataset.py` – Loaders for YOLO-format datasets plus a torchvision-backed